Sunday, June 29, 2008

 (original wording of the First Amendment, 1789)

-the founders were clear and adamant about protecting the rights of all to worship as each one chooses.
+In short, the founders were clear and adamant about protecting the rights of all to worship as each one chooses.
 The Religious Right have made an issue of actual non-issues like worship in public schools or government buildings.

 Granted, the founders never specifically forebade worship in public buildings because they never foresaw free public education for all, the great immigrations of many races and creeds that would re-make America in centuries to come, or that one day some people might feel excluded by a government display of one religious viewpoint such as the Ten Commandments.
 Nonetheless, they foresaw that there would be possibilities they couldn't cover, and so laid down the principle of religious neutrality in the brilliant First Amendment.